Minnesota Young DFL: History

+In 1944, the Minnesota Farmer–Labor Party and the Minnesota Democratic Party united to form the DFL.

+The Minnesota Young DFL was formed in 1947 by University of Minnesota student William G. Kubicek, who became the YDFL's first chairman.

+The young DFL was brought in a struggle between the left-wing and right-wing factions of the DFL.
+Under Kubicek, the YDFL would be dominated by the party's right.
+In contrast, the state leadership, led by Harold H. Barker, was dominated by the party's left.
+In December of 1947, the YDFL and Barker's DFL found themselves so divided, Barker considered taking legal action against the YDFL for failing to conform to the larger party's platforms and leadership.
+By late January of 1948, the YDFL had been rejected by the DFL leadership.
+The YDFL attempted to hold an independent convention separate from the DFL convention, which the DFL leadership considered illegal.

-The Minnesota Young DFL was formed shortly after the merger of the Minnesota Farmer–Labor Party and the Minnesota Democratic Party.
-While still in its infancy, it provided an early endorsement for then-Minneapolis Mayor Hubert H. Humphrey's U.S. Senate run.
+While still in this perilous position, it provided an early endorsement for then-Minneapolis Mayor (and unifying force in the party) Hubert H. Humphrey's U.S. Senate run.
 As Walter F. Mondale recalls (then a student at Macalester College):

 In early 1948, hoping to earn the party's nomination for the Senate in November, Humphrey made one last push to consolidate the organization behind him.
 One of his first moves came at the convention of the Young DFL in Minneapolis....
 The room was divided right down the middle, the United Front supporters on one side and our group on the other, and you could have cut the tension with a knife.
 I was afraid we were going to be outnumbered if it came to an endorsement vote, so I brought a big crowd over from the St. Paul college campuses – Macalester College, Hamline, and St. Thomas.
 We packed that place, and I think we caught the other side by surprise.
 The hard-left people got up and gave their speeches about how we were fascists, then Humphrey got up and brought the crowd to its feet.
 At one point, someone in the audience asked if he thought the United Front supporters were actually members of the Communist Party. he said, "Well, if they're not members, they are cheating it out of dues money."

 Afterward, Mayor Humphrey received the endorsement and a month later at the state convention did the same.
 "He had the numbers and he won the crowd, and after that the party belonged to him."

+By the end of 1949, Humphrey and his allies had successfully taken control of the DFL and reintegrated the YDFL without issue.

+In 1951, the YDFL did a tour of the state, meeting with local college DFL clubs.
+At this time, Duane Emme was chairman.

+By 1959, Michael O'Donnell was Chairman.